Table of Contents

 5. Swastika

-In Buddhism, the swastika represents always a positive field and fortune, eternity, and the Buddha’s footprints.
+In Buddhism, the swastika is an ancient sacred sign symbolizing good fortune and the eternal nature of Buddha’s wisdom, and it is often used at the start of scriptures to invite blessings.
 It is found at the beginning of texts to invoke blessings.

 6. Flaming Pearl